gvwilson/sensibleadventures/wrestler/wrestler.md

 "What you do here?"

 Walker turns his head.
-A heavyset Anuat wearing a parka decorated with the trading company's colors stands unsteadily a few steps behind him.
+A heavyset Nukilik wearing a parka decorated with the trading company's colors stands unsteadily a few steps behind him.
 "*Pauetsitgualuk*!
 You go back the cold you belong.